THE MOONLIGHT HITCHHIKER

 humming around a bronze bull at the square.

-Yeah, raise that stick to pray down flashes before all us outsiders
+Don't crack!
+But raise that stick to pray down flashes before all us outsiders

 who took wrong turns